George Bouzianis: Biography

-In 1950 he represented Greece at the Venice Biennale and in 1952 he was awarded with the first award of the Guggenheim competition for Greece.
+In 1950 he represented Greece at the Venice Biennale and in 1956 he was awarded with the first award of the Guggenheim competition for Greece.

+Bouzianis died in Athens on October 23, 1959.

 His house after his death in Dafni, Attica has been converted to a museum.
 His paintings are today exhibited at the National Gallery of Athens and in many other museums in Greece and abroad.